 - Resources required;

 - Other pertinent information.

-The Project Team shall determine the boundaries and applicability of ASEMS to their project in order to establish the scope.
-The Project Team shall refer to ASEMS Proportionality Guidance to assist in determining the scope of the EMP and the Project Team should also consider the requirements of EMP02 to EMP09.
+The Delivery Team shall determine the boundaries and applicability of ASEMS to their project in order to establish the scope.
+The Delivery Team shall refer to ASEMS Proportionality Guidance to assist in determining the scope of the EMP and the Delivery Team should also consider the requirements of EMP02 to EMP09.